Estimated reading time: 15 minutes

 Written Instruction of Possessions

-For those of you with possessions, you want to leave to specific people written instructions as to who gets what will go a long way.
+For those of you with possessions, you want to leave written instructions to specific people as to who gets what, which will go a long way.

-This was one of those things that seemed easy enough for us since we only have one child.
+This was one of those things that seemed easy enough for us since we only had one child.

-So either complete this at the time you are having your WILL drafted by your lawyer, or you can add it when you have it completed.
+So either complete this when you have your legal Will drafted by your lawyer, or you can add it when you have it completed.

-This ensures that the person intended to get something you’ve left them gets it rather than finds out it was sold at an estate sale.
+This ensures that the person who intended to get something you’ve left them gets it rather than find out it was sold at an estate sale.

-Creating a list simplifies the process of dividing possessions, and it’s less headache for everyone involved.
+Creating a list simplifies dividing possessions, and it’s less of a headache for everyone involved.

 Executor Resources Links